 Vrbo traveler service fees

-Vrbo Commission Fees
+Vrbo Fees

-Charged by Vrbo
+Managed by Vrbo

-Billed separately from payouts
+Billed separately from reservation payouts

 Not deducted from your Hospitable payout

-Commission Billing Requirements
+Billing Requirements

-Appear on Vrbo invoices
+Appears on Vrbo invoices

-Are charged separately from reservation payouts
+Is separate from reservation payouts

-How Vrbo Invoices Commission
+How Vrbo Bills Fees

 According to Vrbo:

-Invoice amounts are automatically charged to the payment method on file in your Vrbo account
+Invoice amounts are automatically charged to the payment method on file in your Vrbo account.

 Vrbo monthly commission invoice showing pay-per-booking charges

-When Commission Charges Appear
+When Charges Appear

-Commission charges do not always appear immediately after a reservation is booked.
+Charges do not always appear immediately after a reservation is booked.

 Examples include: